zchee/golang-wiki/Learn.md

 In addition to the resources available [at golang.org](https://go.dev/doc/#learning) there are a range of community-driven initiatives:

-  * [Go Mastery](https://qvault.io/go-mastery-course/) - Code in the browser exercises with answer checking
+  * [Boot.dev's Gopher Gang](https://boot.dev/courses/golang-track) - Code in the browser exercises with answer checking
   * [Essential Go](https://www.programming-books.io/essential/go/) -- a free book about Go programming language.
   * [Go in 5 Minutes](https://gifm.dev)
   * [The Little Go Book](http://openmymind.net/The-Little-Go-Book/)